jwds1978/jwds1978.github.io/the-suck.md

 <p>
-  In the long-term, one would be much happier, expressive, and creative if they rebooted their neural wiring and developed a different habit.&nbsp; But in the short-term, they're willing to sacrifice their long-term goals and possibilities because the moment would require them to let go of habits that keep them stuck.&nbsp; The alternative is the unknown; which is scarier than 'the suck'.&nbsp; So they just hang on to the old neural wiring.
+  In the long-term, one would be much happier, expressive, and creative if they rebooted their neural wiring and developed a different habit.&nbsp; But in the short-term, they're willing to sacrifice their long-term goals and possibilities because the moment would require them to let go of habits that keep them stuck.&nbsp; The alternative is the unknown; which is scarier than &quot;the suck&quot;.&nbsp; So they just hang on to the old neural wiring.
 </p>
 <p>
   The poet David Whyte says, &quot;Anything or anyone that does not bring you fully alive is too small for you&quot;.